PedroBaumhardt/ExercisiosOOP/README.md

 # ExercisiosOOP
-A  series of activities i did to train  OOP
+A  series of activities i did to practice  OOP